Despite being highly susceptible to fluctuations in the global economy, the hospitality sector has continued to grow over the past 5 years.

 When talking about group sales, hotel managers can use their existing mailing list to probe the possibility of future revenue.
 An advanced hotel CRM system allows you to have an updated mailing list ready at all times.

-By carefully crafting an email campaign targeted to offer discounts on returning groups, hotel sales managers can incentivize previous consumers to consider your hotel for future bookings.
+By carefully crafting an email campaign targeted to offer discounts on returning groups, hotel sales managers can incentivize previous consumers to consider your hotel for future bookings which can increase group sales.

 With 59% of people confirming that marketing email influences their purchase decisions, coupled with their prior experience and high expectations, this will enhance your chances of hosting previous customer groups again.